Wins for Glasgow & Rangers in title race

 But Rangers, who have two games in hand, responded with a home win of their own, beating Partick Thistle 6-1.

-Third-top Celtic won 3-0 at Aberdeen, while fourth-placed Hibernian lost 2-0 at Spartans and Heart of Midlothian drew 1-1 at home to Hamilton Accies.
+Third-place Celtic won 3-0 at Aberdeen, while fourth-placed Hibernian lost 2-0 at Spartans and Heart of Midlothian drew 1-1 at home to Hamilton Accies.

 Doubles from Lauren Davidson and Priscila Chinchilla, along with first SWPL goals of the season for Megan Foley and Mairead Fulton, secured victory for City.